-During 2018, 360 Kitsap families, including 502 children, used referral services provided by Childcare Aware, a slight increase from 2017.16 Of these, 81% were under age 5.
-Sixty-two percent of children were using subsidies for childcare.
+During 2019, 454 Kitsap families, including 639 children, used referral services provided by Childcare Aware, a slight increase from 2018.
+Of these, 78% were under age 5.
+Fifty-one percent of children were using subsidies for childcare.

-The number of family home based childcare providers has been declining over the past decade, while the number of childcare centers had remained relatively stable, except for a slight drop in 2013.16 At about this same time, there were substantial increases in the number of school-age childcare providers.
-Overall, the total number of childcare slots has declined 13% from 2008 to 2018, which equates to a loss of 755 slots.
+The number of family home based childcare providers has been declining over the past decade, while the number of childcare centers had remained relatively stable, except for a slight drop in 2013.
+At about this same time, there were substantial increases in the number of school-age childcare providers.
+Overall, the total number of childcare slots has declined 7% from 2009 to 2019, which equates to a loss of 365 slots.

 Children with Special Needs.
-During 2018-19, the Holly Ridge Infant Toddler Early Intervention Program received 700 referrals.19 Holly Ridge had seen a steady increase in the number of referrals each year from 2011-12 to 2016-17, followed by a slight decrease in 2017-18.
-This year (2018-19) was again a slight increase from the previous year and higher than any year since at least 2003-04.
-Most of the children served at Holly Ridge are covered by Tricare (military insurance; 34%) or Medicaid (37%).
+During 2020-21, the Holly Ridge Infant Toddler Early Intervention Program received 459 referrals.
+Holly Ridge had seen a steady increase in the number of referrals each year from 2011-12 to 2016-17, followed by a slight decrease in 2017-18.
+In 2018-

+19 the number of referrals increased once more but has been decreasing since then having the lowest rate since 2006-07.
+Most of the children served at Holly Ridge are covered by Tricare (military insurance; 29%), Private Insurance (30%), or Medicaid (36%).

-During 2018-19, 18% of EHS and 14% of HS children in Kitsap County had an Individualized Family Service Program (IFSP) or Individualized Education Program (IEP), respectively, indicating that they met the Individuals with Disabilities Education Act Parts B/C eligibility criteria to receive special education and related preschool disability services.11 Non-categorical developmental delays were once again the most common type of delays identified among Head Start students, followed by speech/language impairments.
+During 2020-21, 9% of EHS, 10% of HS, and 32% of ECEAP children in Kitsap County had an Individualized Family Service Program (IFSP) or Individualized Education Program (IEP), respectively, indicating that they met the Individuals with Disabilities Education Act Parts B/C eligibility criteria to receive special education and related preschool disability services.
+11 Noncategorical developmental delays were once again the most common type of delays identified among Head Start students, followed by speech/language impairments.

-The 2018-19 special education enrollment in Kitsap County public schools included 5,610 students, which accounts for 15.5% of all students.20 The proportion of special education enrollees has increased over the past decade for all 5 school districts, though Bremerton had the highest proportion (18%) in 2018-19 and Bainbridge Island (14%) had the lowest.
-From the data collected in November 2018, the most common diagnosis among students age 3 to 21 years county-wide was learning disabilities, followed by communication disorders and health impairments.21 Among young children age 3-5 years, developmental delays were the most common, followed by communication disorders and autism.
+The 2020-21 special education enrollment in Kitsap County public schools included 5,124 students, which accounts for 15% of all students.20 The proportion of special education enrollees has increased over the past decade for all 5 school districts, though South Kitsap had the highest proportion (16%) in 2019-20 and Bainbridge Island (11%) had the lowest.
+From the data collected in November 2020, the most common diagnosis among students age 3 to 21 years county-wide was learning disabilities, followed by health impairments and communication disorders.21 Among young children age 3-5 years, developmental delays were the most common, followed by communication disorders and autism.

 Public Assistance and Nutritional Support.

-The 2014-18 estimates for Kitsap children ages 0 to 17 living in households receiving public assistance was 9,328 (17%).5 Of these, more than half (58%) were single parent households.
+The 2015-19 estimates for Kitsap children ages 0 to 17 living in households receiving public assistance was 8,666 (16%).
+Of these, more than half (63%) were single parent households.

-The rate of Kitsap residents receiving food stamps (SNAP) climbed dramatically from 2008 to 2011 but has declined from 2013 to 2017.23 The 2017 rate was 14% of people of all ages.
-Bremerton consistently has the highest rate, with more than 1 in 4 residents receiving food stamps in 2017 and over the past 5 years.
+The rate of Kitsap residents receiving food stamps (SNAP) climbed dramatically from 2008 to 2011 but has declined from 2013 to 2019.23 The 2020 rate was increased once again to 13% of people of all ages.
+Bremerton consistently has the highest rate, with about 1 in 4 residents receiving food stamps in 2020 (23.5%) and over the past 5 years.
 98337 is the ZIP Code with the highest rate of households receiving SNAP, followed by 98310.

-The rate of Kitsap County children participating in Temporary Assistance for Needy Families (TANF) in 2017 was 4 per 100 children, which remained below the state rate, though the gap has narrowed recently.23 The 2017 rate for Bremerton remains much higher than the rest of the county at 11%.
-The second highest regional rate was South Kitsap, at 5%.
+The rate of Kitsap County children participating in Temporary Assistance for Needy Families (TANF) in 2020 was 3.6 per 100 children, which remained below the state rate, though the gap has narrowed recently.23 The 2020 rate for Bremerton remains much higher than the rest of the county at 9%.
+The second highest regional rate was South Kitsap, at 4%.
+North Mason's rate was 5%.